stackblitz/docs/docs/guides/integration/open-from-github.md

 If the `package-lock.json` file exists in the imported project, a package manager doesn't have to do the work needed to resolve dependencies, which takes significant amount of time during the installation process.

-Make sure you keep the `package-lock.json` file in your project to optimize the launching speed.

 ### Set up the main starter URL

 Create a custom URL that immediately opens the live environment.